An Impudent Girl

 An Impudent Girl (L'Effrontée) is a 1985 French film directed by Claude Miller.
 It stars Charlotte Gainsbourg, who won the César Award for Most Promising Actress, and Bernadette Lafont, who won the César Award for Best Actress in a Supporting Role.
-It is a free adaptation of the novel Frankie Addams (French title of Carson McCullers's The Member of the Wedding).
+It is a loose adaptation of the novel Frankie Addams (French title of Carson McCullers's The Member of the Wedding).

 The film won the Louis Delluc Prize, and received César nominations for Best Film, Best Director, Most Promising Actor, Best Original Screenplay or Adaptation, Best Costume Design and Best Sound.
+The song "Sarà perché ti amo" by Ricchi e Poveri is featured in the movie, playing over the end credits.
+An English version named "Rock It Rock It Tonight" was also released, most likely to promote the movie.

 Plot

 Charlotte Castang is a 13-year-old girl of a working class background, living near a nightclub known as the "Roule-Roule", with her widowed father; crass brother, Jacky; and the family maid, Leóne.
 Her only friend is Lulu, a sick 10-year-old whose mom works late shifts at a hospital, and who she regards as a pest.
 At school, during a swimming lesson, she fails to dive properly and scrapes her knee.
 After being checked by the nurse she watches through the door of the amphitheatre, where students are watching a tape of a rehearsal of pianist prodigy, Clara Bauman, who is her age.
 A teacher there lets her in, allowing her to skip class as it's the last day of school before the summer holiday.
 After watching her play, she becomes obsessed, admiring her as sophisticated and wishing to be her friend.

 The next day, Charlotte and Lulu go out on a walk.
 While viewing antiques, a car stops by and the driver asks for directions to the metalworker, with Clara in the passenger seat.
 Charlotte agrees to lead them.
 She watches Clara from afar as she talks to the metalworker fixing her piano stool.
 She asks them to deliver it tomorrow for a show at a rented lake house.
 When they leave, Clara stops to thank Charlotte, kissing her on both cheeks.
 Back at home, she tells the maid, Leóne about her meeting with Clara and bickers with her brother, Jacky, when he pees in the bushes.
 Already irritated, she yells at Lulu, then getting scolded by Leóne for being rude and acting envious.
 Charlotte goes to sleep with her dad, who scolds her as well before letting her in.
 In the morning Jacky goes to say goodbye to Charlotte before leaving for vacation; she asks him to take her with him before rolling back to sleep.
 He kisses on the cheek before leaving.